Switch and save on your broadband and TV this September.

 Switching saves money

-Although all the main providers are increasing their prices each year for their existing customers, the deals they're offering new customers have remained relatively steady in price.
+Although some of the main providers are increasing their prices each year for their existing customers, the deals they're offering new customers have remained relatively steady in price.

 So there really is a lot of value to be had by switching.
 More so than ever.
 And with some providers you can switch to a 24-month discounted contract so the savings are even greater.

-While we've mainly focussed on entry-level 500Mbps broadband in this article, you can now get speeds of up to 2Gbps depending on the provider and your location.
-And in the coming weeks 5Gbps speeds will be available.
+While we've mainly focussed on entry-level 500Mbps broadband in this article, you can now get speeds of up to 5Gbps depending on the provider and your location.
 So do a full comparison to see all the options available to you.

 The good news is that you can easily compare the major broadband and TV suppliers on bonkers.ie.
 Just type in your address or eircode and we'll tell you all the deals and speeds available at your specific location.